 A tool for creating persistent derived tables in Athena.

-MoJAP defined metadata that interacts with other packages (inc arrow-pd-parser) for ensuring type conformance as well as a number of schema converters.
+Defined metadata that interacts with other packages (including arrow-pd-parser) to ensure type conformance, as well as schema converters.

 Queries MoJAP athena databases with features such as temp table creation.

 The following native R packages remove the need for using Python in R projects.